Kimplul/hid-tmff2/README.md

 Use the default evdev ways, i.e. https://www.kernel.org/doc/html/v5.1/input/ff.html

-+ Currently there is support for this driver in oversteer(https://github.com/berarma/oversteer), and ffbwrap(https://github.com/berarma/ffbtools) should work.
++ Currently there is support for this driver in oversteer(https://github.com/berarma/oversteer), and ffbwrap(https://github.com/berarma/ffbtools) should work just fine.
 + If the wheel has a deadzone in games, you can set up a udev rule:

     `/etc/udev/rules.d/99-joydev.rules`